-and set off north back up the Columbia Valley slowly so that we arrive back in Calgary in time to have my cast removed from my hand.
-The problem of being in a car is staying on tarmac roads, which, in August are full of massive camper vans like these, as are all the main camp sites which are also full and not appealing.
+We set off north, back up the Columbia Valley slowly so that we arrive back in Calgary in time to have my cast removed from my hand.
+The problem of being in a car is staying on tarmac roads, which, in August are full of massive camper vans, as are all the main camp sites which are also full and not appealing.

 Luckily, due to my dizzy vision, I haven’t been able to read the small print of our rental agreement, and we have found some lovely empty campsites, (up some ever so slightly rocky roads!) that also happen to be near beautiful lakes.